wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_debug_getBadBlocks.md

 ---
-title: eth:debug_getBadBlocks \[POST\] {disallowed}
+title: eth:debug_getBadBlocks  {disallowed} - Ethereum
-description: Returns a list of invalid blocks.
-This is used to detect and analyzeconsensus flaws.
+description: Example code for the eth:debug_getBadBlocks  {disallowed} json-rpc method. Сomplete guide on how to use eth:debug_getBadBlocks  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters